Zygaena ephialtes: Range

-This family of moths is spread throughout most of Europe, ranging from Spain to the Ural Mountains.
+This moths is spread throughout most of Europe, ranging from Spain to the Ural Mountains.
 It is not found in the British Isles, northern Europe, or certain islands in the Mediterranean.

 Habitat

 A study was done by Jakub Horak that focused on populations in the Czech Republic.
 Many previously unknown habitat preferences of Z. ephialtes were found.
 This species cannot survive in forested areas or areas with a closed canopy.
 Z. ephialtes prefer xeric conditions, and were rarely found in more humid areas.
 The two times they were found in non-exeric areas, the areas were previously xeric sites that were abandoned.
 The xeric areas that were studied also had many species that are specifically associated with xeric environments, referred to as xeric specialists.
 Some of these species include Phengaris arion, Psophus stridulus, Polyommatus coridon, Polyommatus daphnis, Plebjus argus, and Zygaena carniolica.
 This study showed that Z. ephialtes is an important part of xeric habitats.